kauefraga/pavus/README.md

 - Configurable - but awesome defaults (not available yet)
 - Templates - just focus on your content (not available yet)

+Want to know what's coming?
+Take a look at the [roadmap](https://github.com/kauefraga/pavus/issues/3).

 ## Usage

 ### Installation